 The College Nurse is available for help with any medical problems and can be found at the Health Centre in B Nevile’s Court from 8:30-11 a.m. and from 12-2 p.m. on Monday to Friday during Full Term (during Term, the hours end at 1 p.m. instead of 2 p.m.).
 The nurse can also be contacted by phone at (3)38471 and by email at firstname.lastname@example.org.

 The College also has a dedicated College Counsellor who is available to talk about personal or work-related problems. (book appointments at firstname.lastname@example.org).
 There is also a Mental Health Advisor who takes self-referrals (book appointments at email@example.com).
 And, the College Chaplains are always there too for confidential chats and support.

 The University Counselling Service is another source of support.
-They offer individual or group counselling and hold a number of workshops that are run throughout the year, however they only operate during term.
+They offer individual or group counselling and hold a number of workshops that are run throughout the year.

 The GU and CUSU both have welfare information on their websites and together they run the Student Advice Service.
 The GU has a Welfare Officer who you can always contact for support.
 The Welfare Library at the GU Lounge also has information on topics including alcohol and drugs, health problems, crime, pregnancy and much more.